jiyingli/jiyingli.github.io/Joinus.md

 Please refer to the HKUST website for more information about the [University](https://www.ust.hk/), the [OCES department](https://oces.ust.hk/), [postgraduate studies](https://pg.ust.hk/prospective-students/home), the [postgraduate program](https://oces.ust.hk/program-overview), [admission requirements](https://pg.ust.hk/prospective-students/admissions/admission-requirements) and [Student Scholarships](https://pg.ust.hk/prospective-students/scholarship-fees/generous-scholarship).

 ### Undergraduate students
 We welcome undergraduate students to engage in our research.
 Please see the [Undergraduate Research Opportunities Program](https://urop.ust.hk/) (UROP) for more information.
 Get in touch with us if you would like to discuss potential projects in our lab, or are motivated to propose your own research idea.

-### Research Assistant
-Funded Research Assistant opportunities will be advertised as they become available.

 ### Postdoctoral Researcher
 We welcome enquiries from Postdoctoral Scholars.
 We encourage interested individuals to get in touch to begin discussing possible projects and funding sources.